Destructive tornado outbreak expected to slam the South for second time in 8 days

 Tornado Alley in the Plains is an outdated concept.
 The South is even more vulnerable, research shows.

-Housing type, which includes large numbers of mobile homes, and the structure of communities, coupled with population density, puts more people in harm’s way, while trees and thick vegetation, along with rain-wrapped storms, frequently makes it impossible to see a tornado coming.
+Housing type, which includes large numbers of mobile homes, and the structure of communities, coupled with population density, puts more people in harm’s way, while trees and thick vegetation, along with rain-wrapped storms, frequently make it impossible to see a tornado coming.

-Winding and meandering road networks make it impossible to outrun a tornado, too.
+Winding and meandering road networks make it impossible to escape a tornado if you’re caught on the roadways, too.

-That’s why meteorologists stress on days such as Thursday that it’s imperative to stay weather aware, have a plan and know what to do.
+That’s why meteorologists stress on days such as Thursday that it’s imperative to stay weather-aware, have a plan and know what to do.